awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 For an example about how to use this information in troubleshooting HTTP errors, see [Four steps for debugging your content delivery on AWS](http://aws.amazon.com/blogs/networking-and-content-delivery/four-steps-for-debugging-your-content-delivery-on-aws/)\.

-## Troubleshooting Invalid Lambda Function Responses \(Validation Errors\)<a name="lambda-edge-testing-debugging-troubleshooting-invalid-responses"></a>
+## Troubleshooting invalid Lambda@Edge function responses \(validation errors\)<a name="lambda-edge-testing-debugging-troubleshooting-invalid-responses"></a>

 If you identify that your problem is a Lambda validation error, it means that your Lambda function is returning an invalid response to CloudFront\.
 Follow the guidance in this section to take steps to review your function and make sure that your response conforms to CloudFront requirements\.

 CloudFront validates the response from a Lambda function in two ways:
 + **The Lambda response must conform to the required object structure\.** Examples of bad object structure include the following: unparsable JSON, missing required fields, and an invalid object in the response\.
-For more information, see the [Lambda@Edge Event Structure](lambda-event-structure.md)\.
+For more information, see the [Lambda@Edge event structure](lambda-event-structure.md)\.
 + **The response must include only valid object values\.** An error will occur if the response includes a valid object but has values that are not supported\.
-Examples include the following: adding or updating disallowed or read\-only headers \(see [Restrictions on edge functions](edge-functions-restrictions.md)\), exceeding the maximum body size \(see *Restrictions on the Size of the Generated Response* in the Lambda@Edge [Errors](lambda-generating-http-responses-in-requests.md#lambda-generating-http-responses-errors) topic\), and invalid characters or values \(see the [Lambda@Edge Event Structure](lambda-event-structure.md)\)\.
+Examples include the following: adding or updating disallowed or read\-only headers \(see [Restrictions on edge functions](edge-functions-restrictions.md)\), exceeding the maximum body size \(see *Restrictions on the Size of the Generated Response* in the Lambda@Edge [Errors](lambda-generating-http-responses-in-requests.md#lambda-generating-http-responses-errors) topic\), and invalid characters or values \(see the [Lambda@Edge event structure](lambda-event-structure.md)\)\.

 When Lambda returns an invalid response to CloudFront, error messages are written to log files which CloudFront pushes to CloudWatch in the Region of where the Lambda function executed\.
 It's the default behavior to send the log files to CloudWatch when there's an invalid response\.
 However, if you associated a Lambda function with CloudFront before the functionality was released, it might not be enabled for your function\.
 For more information, see *Determine if Your Account Pushes Logs to CloudWatch* later in the topic\.